Yorkin1998/Image-Splicing-Detection-by-Local-Noise-Variance/README.md

 light source mapping.

 SO FIRST THING YOU SHOULD DO IS

 OPEN PYCHARM

-INSTALL REQUIREMENTS TO YOUR VIRTUAL ENVIRONMENT CHOOSE IMAGE in path = glob.glob("./TESTS/1920x1080/test1_fake.jpg") (I GAVE SOME PICTURES) RUN IT) ENJOY)
+INSTALL REQUIREMENTS TO YOUR VIRTUAL ENVIRONMENT

+CHOOSE IMAGE in path = glob.glob("./TESTS/1920x1080/test1_fake.jpg") (I GAVE SOME PICTURES) RUN IT) ENJOY)

-*By the way, You should give BLOCK size of course
+*By the way, You should give BLOCK size of course when you run the code

 (IF YOU NEED MY FINAL PAPER CONTACT ME WITH TELEGRAM @bonny_up is my USERNAME OR SEND MESSAGE IN EMAIL)